John Key, Bill English

 To do this, we’ve set specific targets that we expect our public service to achieve over the next four to five years.

-In February 2014, we issued the second report on progress against these targets and the results are promising.
+In July 2014, we issued a mid-year report on progress against these targets and the results are promising.

 Reducing long-term welfare dependence

 - Reduce the number of people continuously receiving working age benefits for more than 12 months by 30 per cent – from 78,000 to 55,000 by 2017.

 - In the year to March 2014, the number of beneficiaries had dropped 8.5 per cent from 75,366 to 68,932, a good improvement on top of the 3.6 per cent drop over the year to March 2013.

 - Increase participation in early childhood education so that in 2016, 98 per cent of children starting school will have participated in quality early childhood education (ECE).

 - Increase infant immunisation rates so that 95 percent of eight-month-olds are fully immunised by December 2014 and this is maintained through to 30 June 2017, and reduce the incidence of rheumatic fever by two thirds to 1.4 cases per 100,000 people by June 2017.